stap7/stap/examples/readme.txt

 	tasks/stdio/
-		STAP task scripts that interact over the standard input/output streams. stdio streams may be piped locally to compuational agents or redirected and served over sockets for web access
+		STAP task scripts that interact over the standard input/output streams. stdio streams may be piped to connect local clients to tasks, they may also be served over TCP using netcat or a similar tool, and may be served over websockets for local or remote task participation.

 	tasks/stateless/
 		Stateless scripts are scripts that are executed by a generic webserver.
 		The reason these scripts are called "stateless" is because each time a URL for a script is requested, that script is executed to completion; thus variable values in task script do not survive two consecutive message exchanges with the user.